 The shielding gas flow rate depends on different factors like current, type of gas, weld speed, method of metal transfer, etc. Faster weld speeds and higher current need a higher flow of shielding gas.

-Methods of transfer of metal in GMAW process
+Methods of transfer of metal in Gas Metal Arc Welding process

 The method or manner by which the metal is transferred from the wire electrode into the weld pool governs the process’s working.
 There are five major methods of metal transfer, and they are: